Overcontrol1/SoloLevellingFixes/README.md

 # MCreator Memory Fix

 Fixes a large memory allocation bug in MCreator for Forge 1.20.1.
+Detects mods on first startup, then a restart is required.

 ## About